-Parks Canada is required to complete an environmental assessment before it can exercise any power, duty or function in relation to routine projects in Front Country Facilities under section 5 of the Act. .
+Parks Canada is required to complete an EA before it can exercise any power, duty or function in relation to routine projects in Front Country Facilities under section 5 of the Act.

-Projects are exempt from environmental assessment if they meet all the criteria set out in the Exclusion List Regulations.
-If all components of the project are described on the Exclusion List Regulations, the project is exempted from an environmental assessment under the Act.
-If any component of the project is not described on the Exclusion List Regulations, an environmental assessment of the project, including all components, is required under the Act.
-Environmental assessment practitioners should review the most current version of the Exclusion List Regulations prior to initiating an environmental assessment.
+Projects are exempt from EA if they meet all the criteria set out in the Exclusion List Regulations.
+If all components of the project are described on the Exclusion List Regulations, the project is exempted from an EA under the Act.
+If any component of the project is not described on the Exclusion List Regulations, an EA of the project, including all components, is required under the Act.
+EA practitioners should review the most current version of the Exclusion List Regulations prior to initiating an EA.